fadre/sandhills/README.md

 # sandhills

 This is a little for fun project that simulates an idealized (theoretical) sand pile.
+It is basically a java implementation of the following article: http://nautil.us/issue/23/dominoes/the-amazing-autotuning-sandpile
 Sand grains are slowly added to the pile (a grid).
 Each grid cell has a maximum height of 3 sand grains, if its height reaches 4, the pile collapses and the four grains are added to each of the neighbors (east west north south).
 The collapsed pile is then empty again (0 sand grains).
 When this is repeated on a large scale, the distribution of the sand grains start to show symmetric patterns.